 My Mental Health

-Not feeling safe due to Brexit has had an effect on my anxiety disorders (The Weirdness Of My Anxiety Disorders).
+Not feeling safe due to Brexit has had an effect on my anxiety disorders (The Weird Behaviour Of My Anxiety Disorders).
 Especially with the ideology behind some of the beliefs of the far-right.
 It potentially makes 87.1% of the population of my country a potential risk to my safety.

 The abuse I suffered at the hands of my peers, teachers, adult chaperones, “friends” who do nothing to help, a parent who isn’t interested in supporting you emotionally (Awkward Phone Call With My Mum About My Childhood), and racist abuse and harassment from the police, it’s hard not to worry about being a victim.
 Especially when that is all coupled with the irrational nature of having not one, but two anxiety disorders, leaving you with a fear that’s hard to manage.